-Building on a methodology designed and piloted by the ESMAP team, the project will utilise a participatory process including workshops, consultations, and brainstorming on adaptation options.
-Existing efforts and knowledge from the region will also form part of the study.
+Building on a methodology designed and piloted by the ESMAP team, the project utilised a participatory process including workshops, consultations, and brainstorming on adaptation options.
+Existing efforts and knowledge from the region also formed part of the study.

-On completion of the studies, the project will document the methodological approach and lessons from its application, along with a summary of the workshop outputs, for broader dissemination.
-A toolkit reflecting updated and refined information and experience from the studies will also be made available.
+On completion of the studies, the project documented the methodological approach and lessons from its application, along with a summary of the workshop outputs, for broader dissemination.
+A toolkit reflecting updated and refined information and experience from the studies has been made available.

 The target audience for these studies is primarily governments and energy utilities in each Central Asian country, although several donors, investors and civil society organizations will find the studies useful for decision making purposes.

-The project will assist governments and organisations to build capacity and address vulnerability in the energy sector at the national, as well as, regional levels.
+The project has assisted governments and organisations to build capacity and address vulnerability in the energy sector at the national, as well as, regional levels.

-The innovative regional component also has the potential to bring together sectors, countries and institutions to generate over and above benefits to any single country and promote collective learning and decision-making.
+The innovative regional component has also brought together sectors, countries and institutions to generate over and above benefits to any single country and promote collective learning and decision-making.

 CDKN funding: £350,000